CSCF public hospitals

 CSCF modules

 The CSCF modules must be considered when completing the proposed permanent change forms.
-The CSCF modules contain an overview of each CSCF relevant health service and identify the workforce requirements, service networks.
-There are generally six service levels a hospital can have for each service it has the capability to provide.
+The CSCF modules contain an overview of each CSCF relevant health service and identify the workforce requirements and service networks.
+There are generally 6 service levels a hospital can have for each service it has the capability to provide.

-The Temporary Change Notification Form has a limited change period of three months.
-When the change is longer than three months (but not permanent), please complete and submit this form every three months prior to the initial three-month period ending.
+This form has a limited change period of 3 months.
+When the change is longer than 3 months (but not permanent), please complete and submit this form every three months prior to the initial 3-month period ending.

-A Guide to engagement and consultation on clinical service review is available to assist HHSs in the review, assessment and planning of the clinical services.
+guide to engagement and consultation on clinical service review is available to assist HHSs in the review, assessment and planning of clinical services.

 HHSLast updated